-- A.1.
-This code applies to baskets and boxes for berries and small fruits in capacities of 1 dry quart and less. - A.2.
-See also Sec.
-1.10; General Code requirements.
+A.1. - This code applies to baskets and boxes for berries and small fruits in capacities of 1 dry quart and less.

-- S.1.
-Units.
-The capacity of a berry basket or box shall be 1/2 dry pint, 1 dry pint, or 1 dry quart. - S.2.
-Materials.
-A berry basket or box shall be made of any suitable materials that will retain its shape during normal filling, storage, and handling. - S.3.
-Capacity Point.
-The capacity of a berry basket or box shall be determined by its top edges.
+S.1.
+Units. - The capacity of a berry basket or box shall be 1/2 dry pint, 1 dry pint, or 1 dry quart.

+S.2.
+Materials. - A berry basket or box shall be made of any suitable materials that will retain its shape during normal filling, storage, and handling.

+S.3.
+Capacity Point. - The capacity of a berry basket or box shall be determined by its top edges.